equinor/appsec-owasptop10wrkshp/prez/content/juice-shop-hints.md

 2. How to register a user with the payload instead of the users e-mail?
 3. Register a user - and inspect the request/response
 4. Use "Resend" feature in Firefox - to register a user with the payload
-5. Visit the /#/administration portal
+5. Visit the /#/administration portal as the admin to see the effect

 </code>